Madour/NasNas/readme.md

 cmake ..
 cmake --build . -j4
 ```
-This will generate a shared library, a static library and the demo application.
+This will generate a static library and a shared library.

+If you want to build the examples, edit CMakeLists.txt and set
+the NASNAS_BUILD_EXAMPLES variable to true.

 If Cmake is unable to find your SFML install location, configure CMakeLists.txt by
 setting SFML_ROOT variable.